finos/morphir/developers-guide/files/Working-With-Results-in-Elm.md

 ### 3. [Chaining Results (andThen)](#) <br><br>
-Sometimes we could have a sequence of operations where each of them have the posibility of failure.
+Sometimes we could have a sequence of operations where each of them have the possibility of failure.
 The signature for the **andThen** function is given below:

 ```